jpbaudoin/tenacity-examples/tenacity.md

     print(str(err))
 ````

-Now we will see the results of this changes:
+Now we will see the results of these changes:
 ```log
 python3 slack_retries_v3.py